Hot news on the phase structure of the SMEFT: Phase structure

-These operators can also contribute significantly to the PT: $\mathcal{O}_\phi$ enters the matching of $\lambda_\phi$ at one loop, and $\mathcal{O}_{\phi\Box}$ enters the 3D EFT both through the quartic and the kinetic term of the 3D Higgs.
-They further modify the tree-level relation between $\mu^2$ and $\lambda$ and the physical parameters $v$ and $m_H\sim 125$ GeV (see e.g. Ref.~\cite{Postma:2020toi}) as:

-at linear order in both WCs.
-We find these modifications to be particularly relevant, as generally $v > T_c$, where $T_c$ is the critical temperature at which the FOPT takes place, so these contributions to the 3D parameters are less suppressed than the matching contributions.
+Therefore, on top of the thermal contribution to $\lambda_3$ in Eq. \eqref{eq:matching_last}, the tree-level piece $\lambda_3\bigr|_\mathrm{tree} = \lambda T$ gets further corrected by dimension-six operators.
+We find these modifications to be often numerically as (and sometimes more) relevant as those from matching equations.

-In Figs.~\ref{fig:PT_1} and \ref{fig:PT_2} we show the regions of the $c_{t \phi}$--$c_\phi$ ($c_{\phi\Box}=0$) and $c_{t \phi}$--$c_{\phi \Box}$ ($c_{\phi}=0$) planes of the parameter space, respectively, that allow for a FOPT and the corresponding value of $x=x_c$ for which it takes place.
-In contrast with the naive analysis in Fig.~\ref{fig:phasediagram_1}, here we rely on detailed lattice data.
-All points satisfy the following conditions:
+Relying on the phase boundary for the 3D SU(2) + Higgs theory determined using lattice methods in Ref. \cite{Gould:2022ran}, in Figs.~\ref{fig:PT_1} and \ref{fig:PT_2} we show the regions of the $c_{t \phi}$--$c_\phi$ ($c_{\phi\Box}=0$) and $c_{t \phi}$--$c_{\phi \Box}$ ($c_{\phi}=0$) planes of the parameter space, respectively, that allow for a FOPT and the corresponding value of $x=x_c$ for which it takes place.
+All points satisfy sanity conditions, namely that at $T=T_c$ we have $\Lambda^2 > (\pi T)^2 > \mu^2$ and $m_\phi^2/m_{W_0}^2,m_\phi^2/m_{B_0}^2 < 0.5$.
+Let us also note that, as discussed in Ref.~\cite{Gould:2019qek}, one can take $x > 0.01$ as an approximate regime where the inclusion of $(\phi^\dagger \phi)^3$ (as generated in the high-temperature limit of the SM) does not significantly alter the existing lattice results.

-\begin{enumerate} \item The evolution curve of the SMEFT crosses the FOPT line, which is given by the fit formula in Eq.~(13) in Ref.~\cite{Gould:2022ran} for some $x < x_*$. \item The evolution is from the symmetric phase towards the broken phase, that is, the curve goes to lower $y$ as $T$ decreases. \item The crossing occurs at $\Lambda^2 > (\pi T)^2 > \mu^2$, so the hard-scale can be safely integrated out and the SMEFT description is valid. \item At this $T$, we must have $m_\phi^2/m_{W_0}^2,m_\phi^2/m_{B_0}^2 < 0.5$, to guarantee the supersoft EFT expansion is under control. \end{enumerate}